Skip to main content

 OlfpNotTouchingRdCenterline

-Description: OLFP does not touch a road centerline.
+The OLFP does not touch a road centerline and does not touch an impervious polygon.

 RoadCenterpointTooCloseToRetainingWall

-Description: Road centerpoint (end of road corridor region / simple centerline) is within 3ft of a retaining wall, this can affect design.
+The road centerpoint, which is the end of the road corridor region or simple centerline, is within 3 feet of a retaining wall.
+This can affect the design.

-Resolution: Pull the road region/centerline back from the wall or shift the wall.
+Pull the road region or centerline back from the wall, or shift the wall.

 RoadCenterpointTooCloseToBuilding